Alexander Dennistoun: Biography

 Alexander Dennistoun was born 14 August 1790 to James Dennistoun of Golf Hill (1752–1835), a very prosperous merchant and banker prominent in Glasgow society, and his wife Mary, daughter of William Finlay of The Moss, Stirlingshire (cousin of politician Kirkman Finlay).

 Alexander Dennistoun's father James Dennistoun, together with his brother Alexander, established J. & A. Dennistoun, a trading company active across the Atlantic, with interests in tobacco, cotton, and branches in Liverpool, New Orleans, Havre de Grace, and subsequently at New York, Melbourne, and London.
 With others he established The Glasgow Bank, a successful private Bank of Issue (a bank able to issue currency).
 James Dennistoun retired in 1829 and died in 1835.

 His sons, Alexander and John were educated at a grammar school and college in Glasgow, and entered the family business.
 About 1820 Alexander resided in New Orleans, where the firm had established a branch to facilitate their trade in cotton.
 On his return to Britain, he took charge of the company's Liverpool branch, and resided in Cheshire.
 He was known as a keen sportsman, a capital shot, and hunted regularly with the Ayrshire, the Lanarkshire, and the Cheshire hounds.
 He engaged in friendly rivalry with William Cobbett in agricultural pursuits, particularly in the raising of root crops, which were then comparatively in their infancy.

 In 1823 he married Eleanor Jane, youngest daughter of John Thomson of Nassau, Bahamas – who had relocated to Liverpool – and a few years after went to Havre, where there was a branch of the house in charge of George Anderson.
-The family spent four years in Harve le Grace, where their daughter Eleanor Mary Dennistoun was born 19 September 1829.
+The family spent four years in Havre le Grace, where their daughter Eleanor Mary Dennistoun was born 19 September 1829.

 On leaving Havre, Alexander Dennistoun went to Paris, where he was during the revolution of 1830, after which he returned to Glasgow, residing at Germiston and other places, till on the death of his father he took up his residence at Golfhill.
 This event also made both brothers largely interested in the Glasgow Bank.
 In 1836 that Bank formed an amalgamation with the old Ship Bank, becoming the Glasgow and Ship Bank.
 The expansion of business was rapidly outgrowing the system of private Banks, and joint stock Banks were to take their place.
 The Dennistouns, and other directors and shareholders of the Glasgow and Ship, were not slow to see the advantage of going with the times.
 Already the Glasgow Union Bank, a joint stock company, had absorbed the old Thistle Bank, Sir William Forbes & Co., the Paisley Union, and one or two other smaller concerns, and in 1843 a far more important amalgamation was arranged; the Glasgow Union joined the Glasgow and Ship in their new office, under the name of the Union Bank of Scotland, and so became the powerful institution now existing, Alexander Dennistoun, both before and after the junction, being frequently a director.